DennyBahar/dennybahar.github.io/_posts/2019-05-18-holt-winter-damping.md

 ![png](/images/holt-winter-damping_files/holt-winter-damping_30_0.png)

 For this time series, it seems to be more approriate to use Holt-Winter with damping.
 But, there is no gurantee that it will actually perform better in the actual future.
 However, if trend is expected to slow down including a damping factor is more approriate.
 If no expectation of slowing trend, there's no need to include damping factor.
+In practice, $$\phi$$ is rarely 0.8 and value very close to 1 will have indistinguishable effect.
+Therefore, usually $$\phi$$ is constraint to be between 0.8 and 0.98.